rspace-os/rspace-docker/README.md

 # RSpace On Docker
 ![Current RSpace Version](https://img.shields.io/badge/Current_RSpace_Version-1.99.2-2ea44f)

+⚠️ You will need to wait until the RSpace WAR file is published before you're able to run this project.
+When published, this warning will be removed, and a link will be added under the "Installing RSpace on Docker" section of this document ⚠️

 ## System Requirements
 - A machine with at least 4GB of RAM and a dual core CPU (more is better) - See performance metrics at the end of this guide
 - Docker and docker-compose installed on the machine